Breast Augmentation & Implants

 The submuscular placement method tends to produce more aesthetically appealing results for naturally small-breasted women.
 Since the implant is concealed underneath the pectoral muscle, flaws in the implant like ripples or the edges of the implant are hidden.
 Submuscular placement of silicone implants tend to look and feel extremely natural.

-One risk that affects subglandular breast implants less than under-the-muscle breast implants is capsular contracture.
+Capsular contracture is also far less likely to occur when the breast implant is placed behind the muscle.
 This tightening of the scar tissue that happens with some patients can painfully squeeze the implant, creating a distorted look and hard feel in the breasts.
 Implants under the chest muscle are not as prone to this condition as their above-the-muscle counterparts.

 Finally, "bottoming out" has less of a chance of occurring with implants placed under the muscle.
 This condition occurs when the implants have been placed too low along the chest wall, making the nipples appear to be too high up on the breast.